mirainc/mira-kit/README.md

 This file should also include translations of any user-facing text for your app, and will be passed to your app at runtime.

 ### The Executable
 The executable file contains your app's transpiled and bundled code.
 All markup, styling, and logic must be bundled into this file using webpack, Browserify, or some other bundler.
-The name of this file should be the name of your app with a `js` extension.
+The name of this file should be `bundle.js`.
 At its top-most level, the file should export a subclass of `React.Component`.

 ### Upload Extensions
 If your app defines a `file` property, it may provide a `webhook` endpoint for mutation of any user-uploaded files.
 This endpoint points to your server, which should accept HTTP GET requests with the `file` query parameter set to a URL pointing the the uploaded file.
 This URL will expire, so the likely first thing your server should do in response is download the file.